ngorchakova/jvmwarstories/_posts/2017-07-12-spark-kafka-sink.md

 There is one post in [stackoverflow](https://stackoverflow.com/questions/44184795/kafka-broker-memory-leak-triggered-by-many-consumers) that looks similar to our problem.

 ## Solution
 Obvious soltuion: decrease of amount new producers created.
 That mean that we should reuse the same producer.
-I found 2 approaches to achieve that:
+There are 2 posts for (Marcin Kuthan)[http://mkuthan.github.io/]
 1. broadcast lazy initialized kafka procuder to each executor
 2. hold map of producers in object (singleton)